Homemade banana wine is an interesting thing, in a few ways.

 No worries though – let your finished wine age for about a year after bottling, and you’ll be rewarded with a smooth, flavorful wine that packs a punch!
 The harsh “Everclear” flavor will age right out.

-Banana wine is very easy – and very CHEAP – to make.
+This homemade banana wine recipe is very easy – and very CHEAP – to make.
 Also, it finishes a unique color, which will make a beautiful addition to your wine rack – or gift.

 If you haven’t attempted making wine before, don’t be intimidated!
 Check out our primer to home brewing, it starts here, with parts 2 and 3 here and here.
 Just a small handful of entries, and you’ll be good to go!